arabind-meher/llm-linear-algebra-solver/README.md

-# llm-linear-algebra-solver
+# Improving LLM Reliability in Linear Algebra via Step-Based Execution

-Improving LLM Reliability in Linear Algebra via Step-Based Execution
+This project aims to improve the reliability of large language models (LLMs) in solving linear algebra problems involving multi-step computations with decimal inputs.
+While LLMs can explain concepts well, they often produce incorrect or imprecise numerical results.
+We propose a hybrid system where the LLM parses the problem into a structured format, and a custom Python-based step engine performs the computation by generating explicit intermediate steps.
+These verified steps are then used by the LLM to produce accurate, grounded explanations.
+We will evaluate this approach against a baseline LLM-only system to measure improvements in correctness, numerical precision, and reasoning consistency.